in-my-minds-eye/in-my-minds-eye.github.io/content/english/authors/cristina.md

 Producer and videographer with over 10 years of experience specialising in ethnographic interviewing, observational filmmaking, and participatory methods to explore people's lived experiences.

-With a solid background in corporate and documentary video production, she has worked with prominent clients, including Unilever, Johnson & Johnson, Mondelez, and Discovery.
+With a solid background in corporate and documentary video production, Cristina has worked with prominent clients, including Unilever, Johnson & Johnson, Mondelez, and Discovery.
 She frequently collaborates with Ipsos Ethnography Centre of Excellence, creating ethnographic films that shed light on people’s perspectives and the issues that matter to them.